What is Average Wait Time & Drop Rate for an Outbound Call Center?

 - Lead Recycling or Reset List – When you are recycling leads or reset a list, it’s going to be calling back “No Answers” and “Answering Machines”, or people who you couldn’t reach the first time.
 When you call back those statuses again, you’re less likely to find a live person since they didn’t answer the first time which will contribute to a longer wait time.

 In conclusion, many factors play a role in average wait time and dropped call rate in a predictive dialer.
 The most important are the number of agents in a campaign, the speed of the dialer, and the quality of the leads.
+Ensure your call center is efficient with a world-class predictive dialer!

 "headline": "Guide to Average Wait Time Between Calls in a Predictive Dialer",